furechan/mintalib/README.md

 ## Interfaces

-Mintalib offers three interfaces for different workflows:
+Mintalib offers two interfaces for different workflows:

-- **Functions** (`mintalib.functions`) — concrete functions compatible with both polars and pandas.
+- **Functions** (`mintalib.functions`) — concrete functions for arrays and pandas objects.
-- **Polars Expressions** (`mintalib.expressions`) — composable polars expression factory methods, best for polars-native workflows.
-- **Pandas Indicators** (`mintalib.indicators`) — pandas-only composable indicators that bind an indicator with its calculation parameters.
+- **Indicators** (`mintalib.indicators`) — pandas-only composable indicators that bind an indicator with its calculation parameters.

 ## Conventions

-Prices data frames (either pandas or polars) are expected to have lower case column names `open`, `high`, `low`, `close`, `volume`.
-If your dataframe has different column name capitalization you can use the `normalize_prices` utility function to normalize the column names.
+Prices DataFrames are expected to have lower case column names `open`, `high`, `low`, `close`, `volume`.
+If your DataFrame has different column name capitalization you can use the `normalize_prices` utility function to normalize the column names.

 ```python
 from mintalib.utils import normalize_prices